Whiteknight/whiteknight.github.com/_posts/2010-11-09-embedding_problems.md

 {% endhighlight %}

-That should give maximum flexibility to other embedding applications to load their own custom compiler frontends, if a compiler is even needed.
+That should give maximum flexibility to other embedding applications to load their own custom compiler frontends, including supplying a custom variant of an existing compiler.
 If you're running a precompiled bytecode file you can probably save a few cycles by not loading the compiler at all, though you won't be able to do runtime eval on strings without one.

 Anyway, let me get back to my original topic: Commandline arguments.
 No matter where IMCC lives, or how it is loaded, I don't think that IMCC is the correct